 Becoming a tattooer was never exactly an aspiration for Montgomery; it wasn’t something he seriously considered until briefly working as a receptionist at a tattoo studio when he was in his mid-twenties.
 Now, over a decade later, he’s bona fide Instagram famous—although you’ll never hear him brag about it—having racked up nearly half a million followers in just a few years of tattooing.
 If you look up ‘minimal tattoos’ on Google or Pinterest, you won’t be scrolling long before you come across a piece of his.
 Chances are, in fact, that you’ll find one on the first page.

-“Everywhere you look now, you see the style of tattoos that I do, but that wasn’t true when I started doing this a few years ago,” he says.
+“Everywhere you look now, you see the style of tattoos that I do, but that wasn’t true when I started doing this a few years ago,” the resident artist at our very own Inside Out studio says.
 “At the time, the minimal style was new to Toronto, and to most of Canada even, but it was a trend people liked so, thanks to Instagram, I started to catch fire quickly.”
 Montgomery credits a lot of his early success to Instagram.
 His signature hyper-sexual imagery helped him stand out on the budding social media platform and build a large roster of both clients and fans.

 But before success came rushing, there was a time not long ago, in mid-2015, when Montgomery could barely make his rent.
 He recalls being short $500 one day before his monthly payment was due.
 In a bind, he called his mother and asked her if she’d be willing to help him out.
 She was, and incredibly grateful, he told her that if his appointment later that day went well he’d likely never need to ask for this kind of help again.
 He was right.
 A few hours later, he tattooed Halsey for the first time.
 “There have been very few days since then that I haven’t done a tattoo.”